 Your work from home policy should state when the employee is expected to work.
 This should include the days they must work and the times.
 If you wish to provide flexibility in hours, you can set other criteria for how and when work must be accomplished.

-Hourly, non-exempt employees are still required to track their hours.
-Since they are at home, you should create a procedure for the employee to track their hours and submit them to a supervisor.
+This section could also cover hourly, non-exempt employees still required to track their hours.
+Since they are at home, you should create a procedure for remote workers to track their hours and submit them to a supervisor.

 You can also create attendance and availability standards for their work.
-Instead of having to track down employees to get their input, they should be available when you need them.
-You can dictate when employees are available.
+Instead of tracking down employees to get their input, they should be available when needed.
+You can dictate when remote workers are available.

 Work From Home Policy Sample

-This work from home policy sample will let you see how a template can help you create your own agreement
+This work from home policy sample will show how a template can help you create your agreement.

 Tips to Consider When Writing a Work From Home Policy

-When you are writing a work from home policy, you want to make sure you create a comprehensive agreement that fully outlines your expectations of remote employees.
-These tips can help you create an effective agreement:
+When writing a work from home policy, you want to create a comprehensive agreement that fully outlines your expectations of remote employees.
+These tips can help you make an effective agreement:

-- Include remote monitoring: Remote monitoring software lets you track your employees.
-This includes their communications, time working, and other usage habits helpful to employee supervision.
+- Include remote monitoring: Remote monitoring software lets you track your employees that are working remotely.
+This includes their communications, working time, and other usage habits helpful to employee supervision.
 If you decide to use any, you should include any remote monitoring you will use in your policy.

 - Create a sick and vacation policy: Just because they are working from home, it does not mean that employees lack vacation or sick time.
 You should account for how to track this time off in the agreement.

 - Consider unique expectations: Every job is different.
-You should consider the unique requirements of a particular job when drafting a remote work policy.
-This might include requirements to attend a certain in-person training or even utilize specific technology when working at home.
+You should consider the individual requirements of a particular job when drafting a remote work policy.
+This might include provisions to attend an in-person training or even utilize specific technology when working remotely.

 Work From Home Policy FAQs

-A work from home policy is most effective when it is drafted carefully and thoughtfully.
-A template agreement is especially helpful in getting started, but it is the ability to modify it for your unique needs that makes it especially useful.
+A work from home policy is most effective when drafted carefully and thoughtfully.
+A template agreement is especially helpful in getting started, but the ability to modify it for your unique needs makes it especially useful.

-You can create a work from home policy with Legal Templates by using a template.
-We offer template agreements you can use or you can build your own agreement with our template builder.
+You can create a work from home policy with Legal Templates using a template.
+We offer template agreements you can use or build your agreement with our template builder.